School violence: Home environment

-The home environment is thought to contribute to school violence.
-The Constitutional Rights Foundation suggests long-term exposure to gun violence, parental alcoholism, domestic violence, physical abuse of the child, and child sexual abuse teaches children that criminal and violent activities are acceptable.
-Harsh parental discipline is associated with higher levels of aggressiveness in youth.
-There is some evidence indicating that exposure to television violence and, to a lesser extent, violent video games is related to increased aggressiveness in children, which, in turn, may carry over into school.
+The influence of the home environment on school violence has been a subject of study from the Constitutional Rights Foundation.
+According to this foundation, various factors within the home contribute to the acceptance of criminal and violent behavior among children.
+Long-term exposure to gun violence, parental alcoholism, domestic violence, physical abuse, and child sexual abuse all play a role in shaping children's perception of acceptability regarding such activities.
+Research indicates a correlation between harsh parental discipline and increased levels of aggression in youth.
+Additionally, exposure to violence on television and, to a lesser extent, violent video games has been linked to heightened aggressiveness in children.
+These aggressive tendencies can carry over into school environments.

-Straus adduced evidence for the view that exposure to parental corporal punishment increases the risk of aggressive conduct in children and adolescents.
-Straus's findings have been contested by Larzelere and Baum rind.
-A meta-analysis of the vast literature on corporal punishment, however, indicates that corporal punishment is related to poorer outcomes in children and youth.
-The methodologically soundest studies indicate "positive, moderately sized associations between parental corporal punishment and children's aggression."
+One line of research, led by Straus, suggests that parental corporal punishment heightens the risk of aggressive behavior in children and adolescents.
+However, these findings have been challenged by Larzelere and Baumrind.
+Nonetheless, a comprehensive meta-analysis of numerous studies on corporal punishment suggests that it leads to unfavorable outcomes for children and young people.
+The most methodologically sound studies demonstrate a "positive, moderately sized association between parental corporal punishment and children's aggression".
 Gershoff found that the trajectory of mean effect sizes (the size of the effect of corporal punishment on children's problem behavior) was curvilinear with the largest mean effect size in middle school (M = 0.55; on average the mean of corporal punishment group was more than half a standard deviation higher than the mean of the non-punishment group) and slightly smaller effect sizes in elementary school (M = 0.43) and high school (M = 0.45).

-Gerald Patterson's social interactional model, which involves the mother's application and the child's counter-application of coercive behaviors, also explains the development of aggressive conduct in the child.
-In this context, coercive behaviors include behaviors that are ordinarily punishing (e.g., whining, yelling, hitting, etc.).
-Abusive home environments can inhibit the growth of social cognitive skills needed, for example, to understand the intentions of others.
-Short-term longitudinal evidence is consistent with the view that a lack of social cognitive skills mediates the link between harsh parental discipline and aggressive conduct in kindergarten.
-Longer-term, follow-up research with the same children suggests that partial mediating effects last until third and fourth grade.
-Hirschi's (1969) control theory advances the view that children with weak affective ties to parents and school are at increased risk of engaging in delinquent and violent behavior in and out of school.
-Hirschi's cross-sectional data from northern California high-school students are largely consistent with this view.
-Findings from case-control and longitudinal studies are also consistent with this view.
+Another influential model in understanding the development of aggressive behavior is Gerald Patterson's social interactional model.
+This model highlights the dynamic between the mother's use of coercive behaviors and the child's counter-application of such behaviors.
+Coercive behaviors can include actions that are typically punishing, such as whining, yelling, and hitting.
+Abusive home environments can hinder the development of social cognitive skills necessary for understanding others' intentions.
+Short-term longitudinal evidence supports the idea that a lack of social cognitive skills mediates the relationship between harsh parental discipline and aggressive behavior in kindergarten.
+Follow-up studies indicate that the mediating effects persist until third and fourth grade.

+Hirschi's control theory, proposed in 1969, suggests that children with weak emotional bonds to their parents and school are more likely to engage in delinquent and violent behavior both within and outside of the school setting.
+Hirschi's cross-sectional data from northern California largely support this view.
+Findings from case-control and longitudinal studies also align with this perspective.